At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 Is This Scope for You?

-The Vortex Optics Diamondback Tactical EBR 2C MOA equips shooters with the scope needed for long distance precision shooting at a reasonable price.
+The Diamondback Tactical equips shooters with the scope needed for long-distance precision shooting at a reasonable price.

-Suitable for a new shooter’s training rifle, or even an experienced shooter looking for a basic essential optic for their fun gun.
+I’d recommend this for a new shooter’s training rifle or even an experienced shooter looking for a basic essential optic for their fun gun.

 - Lifetime warranty